ypg-data/sbt-databricks/README.md

  - `dbcUpload`: Uploads your Library to Databricks Cloud.
 Deletes the older version.
  - `dbcAttach`: Attaches your Library to the specified clusters.
  - `dbcRestartClusters`: Restarts the specified clusters.
+ - `dbcExecuteCommand`: Runs a command on a specified DBC Cluster

 Other helpful commands are:
  - `dbcListClusters`: View the states of available clusters.